gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/AI_TRAINING.md

 # AI Valve Timing — How It Works

 The manifold learns, per vehicle, how long to open each solenoid to move a bag from one pressure to another.
-This document describes the model (schema v2), the two-phase training pipeline, the safety rails around it, and the PC evaluation harness used to validate changes offline.
+This document describes the model, the two-phase training pipeline, how the AI is blended into valve timing as it trains, the safety rails around it, and the PC evaluation harness used to validate changes offline.

 Relevant code: